 In that 2015 study review, researchers found that breastfeeding vs. not breastfeeding played no role in the development of celiac disease.
 While it may not prevent celiac disease, breastfeeding is still recommended by doctors for the host of benefits it provides to mothers and their babies.

 4. Myth: Clinical trials to study new celiac disease treatments are unnecessary because the gluten-free diet is the cure.

 The gluten-free diet is quite literally a life-saver for people with celiac disease, but it is by no means a cure.
 According to Dr. Joseph Murray of the Mayo Clinic, up to 70 percent of people with celiac disease continue to be exposed to gluten, despite their best attempts to remain strictly gluten-free.
 The evidence in the research is clear: the gluten-free diet alone is not enough.

 There are several clinical trials in progress that are seeking to either supplement or replace the gluten-free diet.
 While these advances are extremely exciting, it’s important to know that other research is just as important.
 While the involvement of people with celiac disease is critical for drug trials, participation is still needed in other areas of research such as: developing new blood tests or other diagnostic tools, or learning more about symptoms and associated conditions.

 Opportunities to participate may include surveys, focus groups and other information-sharing to help researchers better understand a variety of areas associated with living with celiac disease.

 Sorting through the myths and facts can feel daunting, especially when you are newly diagnosed with celiac disease.
 Beyond Celiac shares credible, evidence-based information regularly.
 Don’t miss any of the research news by signing up for the Beyond Celiac Research Opt-In.

-Alice Bast is the CEO of Beyond Celiac (formerly National Foundation for Celiac Awareness).
+Alice Bast is the CEO of Beyond Celiac.
 Visit BeyondCeliac.org to learn more.